5 Days Bhutan Tour Package

 While doing 5 days Bhutan tour package you will need a professional guide to lead the tour.
 You don’t need to worry about the guide while doing the Bhutan tour with Welcome Nepal Treks, as we provide the highly experienced and professional English-speaking Bhutanese guide to the customers.
 We have friendly, caring and informative Bhutanese guide for the Bhutan tour.
 It will be very much easier and exciting to do the tour in an unfamiliar and mysterious place with our knowledgeable guide.
 Our guide will not only lead the tour but also provide necessary information, help you in need and make your trip memorable.
 Travelers will be able to learn a lot about the country its nature and cultures in these 5 days with our guide.

-Group Joining 5 Days Bhutan Tour Package
+Packing Lists for 5 Days Bhutan Tour Package

 • Passport with at least six months' validity, required visas, travel permits, and travel insurance coverage.